 Recognition came posthumously.
 Vasilyev’s oeuvres steadily gained in popularity through the late Soviet and early post-Soviet periods, until they have reached a virtually iconic status among Russian nationalists, neo-pagans and fantasy geeks.
 A documentary “Vasilyev from Vasilyevo” was released in 1978.
 The minor planet 3930 Vasilev, discovered by Soviet astronomer Lyudmila Zhuravlyova in 1982, is named after him.
 The Konstantin Vasilyev Museum opened in Moscow in 1998.
 In 2013, the Konstantin Vasilyev Art Gallery was opened in Kazan.”
 (Adapted from Wikipedia)

 It’s hard to know what to make of Russian symbolist painter Konstantin Vasilyev (1942-1976).
-In depicting Slavic and Teutonic myth, his work are now beloved of Russian nationalists, which is disturbing, but in composition, there’s nothing you wouldn’t find on the pages of any Dungeons and Dragons manual, or in museums across the Western world.
+In depicting Slavic and Teutonic myth, his works are now beloved of Russian nationalists, which is disturbing, but in composition, there’s nothing you wouldn’t find on the pages of any Dungeons and Dragons manual, or in museums across the Western world.
 Indeed, Marvel has a major character and a whole series of movies taken directly from Teutonic myth.
-That’s the problem with symbols; they’re fluid and easily co-opted by later generations, for good or bad.
+That’s the problem with symbols; they’re fluid and easily co-opted by later generations, good or bad.

 He was certainly prolific, producing over 400 works in his short lifespan.
 My favorite is his portrait of Nastasia Mikulichna, a female warrior from a Russian epic myth.
 I love in particular how one of her gauntlets has been thrown, and how the seemingly innocent tree in the foreground cuts her in half, foreshadowing a gruesome fate.